exonum/exonum-doc/src/architecture/serialization.md

 Besides the description of structures, the `.rs` files also contain additional code and functions required for protobuf serialization and deserialization.

-For convenience, the [protobuf descriptions](proto-files) of the typical structures used in Exonum are already included in the framework.
+For convenience, the [protobuf descriptions][proto-files] of the typical structures used in Exonum are already included in the framework.

 ## Build Exonum with Protobuf Serialization